I just said before the break, Harry Reid would not be the focus of a felony investigation.

 But this piece is instructive in two ways.

-It shows the agenda at work behind the media's invention of Romney's overseas gaffes, and it shows the mindset at work at the politico.
+It shows the agenda at work behind the media's invention of Romney's overseas gaffes, and it shows the mindset at work at the Politico.

 He says here, the press is being attacked for making too much of Romney's gaffes, but why should we ignore what actually comes out of a candidate's mouth when he's forced to think?

-Or the TV ads in which every frame is painstakingly edited and often focus grouped in advance.
+Should we instead cover only the speeches meticulously crafted by his staff or the TV ads in which every frame is painstakingly edited and often focus grouped in advance?

 He goes on to talk about this was the most embarrassing trip.